gkazup/azure-templates/GHD-Azure-POC/README.md

 +	A Virtual Network
 +	Six Subnets (Gateway, File Server, Front-end, SharePoint, SQL, AD)
-+	Five  Storage Accounts (one is used for Active Directory VMs, one for SQL Server VMs, one for SharePoint VMs, one for the File Server VMs and one for VM diagnostic info)
++	Six Storage Accounts (one is used for Active Directory VMs, one for SQL Server VMs, two for SharePoint VMs, one for the File Server VMs and one for VM diagnostic info)
 +	Two VMs as Domain Controllers for a new Forest and Domain
 +	Two VMs in a Windows Server Cluster running SQL Server with an availability group, + One additional VM acting as a File Share Witness for the Cluster
 +	Two SharePoint App Servers